 Rosemary - Can be used fresh or dried for long cooking in soups, meats, stews and more.
 Use sparingly at first and more if needed.

-Sage - Used fresh and dried.
-May be used in poultry and meat stuffings; in sausage and practically all meat combinations; in cheese and vegetable combinations, as in vegetable loaf, or curry.
-The flowers are sometimes used in salads.
+Sage - Used fresh.
+May be used in poultry and meat stuffings; in sausage and practically all meat combinations; in cheese and vegetable combinations, or curry.